Focal Places in Burlington

 Early Settlement of Rock Point

 Rock Point’s lake front location makes it a likely location for Native American activities.
-Archeologists believe that the Rock Point site is of "high prehistoric sensitivity" meaning this area was probably used by the Abenaki for a wide variety of activities.
-According to the Vermont Division for Historic Preservation, chert projectile points were found along North Beach just south of Rock Point.
+Archeologists believe that the Rock Point site is of high prehistoric sensitivity, meaning this area was probably used by the Abenaki for a wide variety of activities.
+According to the Vermont Division for Historic Preservation, chert projectile points have been found along North Beach just south of Rock Point.

-“A large extent of the Green Mountain range, with intervening hills, formed the distance; while near by the village of Burlington, formed the college on the top of the hill to the wharves on the lake shore was spread out before us, together with the Burlington Bay.”
-The northern Rock Point peninsula remained covered with its native growth of evergreens, mainly hemlock.
+“A large extent of the Green Mountain range, with intervening hills, formed the distance; while near by the village of Burlington, formed the college on the top of the hill to the wharves on the lake shore was spread out before us, together with the Burlington Bay.”Even after the logging, the northern Rock Point peninsula remained covered with its native growth of evergreens, mainly hemlock.
 This tree type lent its name to the property’s highpoint, Hemlock Hill.—Hopkins, John Henry (1873) The Life of the Late Right Reverend John Henry Hopkins First Bishop of Vermont, and Seventh Presiding Bishop by One of His Sons, New York: F.J.
 Huntington , pg 207-208.

-“was so impressed with this land that with the help of kind friends and his son, John Henry Jr., leased then purchased the rough rocky tract of 100 acres and began to build a home on the hill.
+“was so impressed with this land that with the help of kind friends and his son, John Henry Jr., he leased then purchased the rough rocky tract of 100 acres and began to build a home on the hill.
 Great boulders and rocks were blasted.
 Harsh stumps and brush heaps were dug up and removed.
 Stone for the building was quarried on the spot, and with members of the family toiling with their own hands, a new home designed by the Bishop was occupied in December 1841.”—Green, Edward (1959), The Episcopal Church in Vermont

 Bishop Hopkins and his large family (thirteen children of which eleven survived into adult hood) tamed and modeled the property to the landscape it is today.
 The family worked with the property’s natural resources.
-Subsistence agriculture occurred in the central flat and rolling hill property, while the peninsula and ridge areas provided pasture and modest woodland uses.
+Subsistence agriculture occurred in the central flat and rolling hill portion of the property, while the peninsula and ridge areas provided pasture and modest woodland uses.
 An apple orchard was planted on the west side of the Hemlock Hill homestead.
-The Hopkins family lived on Rock Point for over fifty years.
-Historical records indicate that each of the Hopkins sons was successively given the responsibility of overseeing the farm until they left for University or to pursue careers.
+The Hopkins family lived on Rock Point for over fifty years, and historical records indicate that each of the Hopkins sons was successively given the responsibility of overseeing the farm until they left for University or to pursue careers.

 Bishop Hopkins, a noted architect and builder, also authored an early US Gothic architecture book entitled “Essays on Gothic Architecture, with Various Plans and Drawing for Churches.”
 His passion for Gothic buildings is evident in the Institute building’s interior and exterior design.
 Stone for the building was excavated from an onsite quarry.
 In 1860 the boy's school opened, though it quickly became a military school during the Civil War.
-The Parade Ground on Rock Point was cleared for military students to used during drills.
-School attendance gradually declined and financial hard times forced it to close 1899.
+The Parade Ground on Rock Point was cleared for military students and used during drills.
+School attendance gradually declined and financial hard times forced the military school to close 1899.
 In 1929 the building reopened as a center for church activities and summer conferences.
-The Institute was destroyed by fire on Easter Eve 1979.
-All that remains of the institute are a set of stairs alone one of Rock Point’s trails.
+The Institute was destroyed by fire on Easter Eve 1979, and all that remains of the Institute are a set of stairs alone one of Rock Point’s trails.

 The Contemporary Rock Point Cultural Landscape

 In 1894, the old Hopkins homestead stood in disrepair on Rock Point’s Hemlock Hill and was demolished.
 The current Bishop's House replaced this old structure.
-The home plans were drawn by R Clipson Sturgis of the Boston firm Sturgis & Cabot.
-“Under Bishop Van Dyck (1936-1960), extensive gardens were maintained in and around the Bishop's House.
-Remnants of this garden are still visible.”
+The home plans were drawn by R. Clipson Sturgis of the Boston firm Sturgis & Cabot.
+Under Bishop Van Dyck (1936-1960), extensive gardens were maintained in and around the Bishop's House.
+Remnants of this garden are still visible.